The key findings for 2019 Gender Indicators are presented below. Further discussion is available in the respective domain topics.

 - Proportionally, managers in the non-public sector were more likely than those in non-managerial positions to access parental leave, either in a primary or secondary carer capacity.

-The key findings for Democracy, Governance and Citizenship are:
+The key findings for safety and justice are:

 - In 2018, the number of recorded incidences of female victims of sexual assault increased and was more than five times higher than males.